einaralex/cheyn-monerium/README.md

 }
 ```

-When the user clicks `Create IBAN`, redirect to the Monerium portal
+When the user clicks `Create IBAN`, redirect to the Monerium manage screen.

 ```js
 router.push(